Skip to main content

 What if I’m a faculty member and want to bring my class to one of the laboratory schools for field experiences or a tour?

-If you’re simply wanting a tour, we have an ID-scanning system that will suffice; please set up a tour through LaJean Sturman (Starpoint) or Angela Rangel (KinderFrogs) 817-257-6828 and ensure that on the day of the visit, all of your students bring a state-issued ID.
+If you’re simply wanting a tour, please set up a tour through LaJean Sturman (Starpoint) or Angela Rangel (KinderFrogs) 817-257-6828 and ensure that on the day of the visit, all of your students bring a state-issued ID.

 If you are TCU faculty member who wants your students to complete field-based hours, you will need to do two things, preferably 3-4 weeks (or more) prior to when you want the students to begin: (1) have students complete the Volunteer/Researcher application and submit these—as a bundle—to Angela Rangel at the Laboratory Schools; and (2) send your course information (course name and unique number) to Angela Rangel (via email) for submission to university officials/subsequent enrollment in the “Protecting Youth” online training module.
 Upon receiving your course information, Ms. Rangel will process the request, and your students will receive an email invitation for—and should complete—the online training.
 Collect the certificates of completion for your students and submit as a bundle to Angela Rangel.
-She will pair these with our clearances on background checks; if any student’s background check does not return as “clear,” the TCU Police Department will contact the student for further information to rectify the situation.
+She will pair these with our clearances on background checks.
 Students must have both a satisfactory completed background check AND evidence of successful completion of the “Protecting Youth” training before they may interact with students at the Laboratory Schools.

 What if my fraternity/sorority wants to volunteer?